angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 This tech was extremely popular during the height of Miracles' power, since it was immune to counterspells after Doomsday resolved.
 Blue mages would try to trap you by letting Doomsday resolve, and you could slow-roll out an uncounterable Eldrazi to punish them.
-In the current metagame, there are not enough decks that are weak to this strategy to make it worth spending the sideboard slots, so it fell out of favor.
-It could certainly be a valid metagame choice depending on what decks you expect to face.
+It fell out of favor over the past couple years but 2021 is seeing a bit of a rennaissance in Meandeck, where it is being used to beat Endurance out of Bant Control decks.

 A simple version of the pile looks like this: